pip-services/pip-services-docs/content/en/toolkit/recipes/rest_service/_index.md

   Not available
 {{< /tabsection >}}

-Which should display the following on our browser
+Which should display "Hello John" on our browser

 ![figure 2](./figure2.png)